What I'll Be Covering..

 5. Chaos & Order: A Framework For Better Living

-We need to start getting out and about, engaging in things, talking with people, getting our hands dirty.
-But at the same time, we need to have enough structure and discipline in place to ensure that we continue to make progress towards our goals.
+To do this, however, we need to start getting out and about, engaging in things, talking with people, getting our hands dirty.
+But at the same time, we need to have enough structure and discipline in place to ensure that we make progress towards our goals.

 Rather than cancelling each other out, opposite forces — brought into agreement with one another — create a balanced and efficient whole.

 Taken together, Apollo and Dionysus each represent a balance of creative energy and power—one focused on order and rationalism, the other on freedom and release.
 The important thing to remember is that we’re composite creatures, made up of chaos and order, reason and vigour.
 When our attention is fixed upon one side of this equation to the disregard of the other, human beings result who are only partially developed, their eyes blinded to half of what life and the great world offers.